fcastello/dhcpinfo/README.md

 The script is in it's beta release and provided with no warranties.
 It was used for a particular project and may be used as is.
-Ass soon as I have time I will be improving it
+As soon as I have time I will be improving it